andersondomingues/orca-sim/README.md

 [![Documentation](https://codedocs.xyz/andersondomingues/orca-sim.svg)](https://codedocs.xyz/andersondomingues/orca-sim/) ![C/C++ CI](https://github.com/andersondomingues/orca-sim/workflows/C/C++%20CI/badge.svg)

 ORCA-SIM is a framework capable of generating simulation tools.
-Generated tools rely on a event-driven queue to organize and run hardware events, which could be either cycles (for a cycle-accurate simualtion) or instruction (for an instruction-accurate simulation).
+Generated simulators rely on event-driven queues to organize and run hardware events, which could be either cycles (for a cycle-accurate simualtion) or instruction (for an instruction-accurate simulation).

 ## Features
 - No external library or runtime required